jsdom/jsdom/README.md

 ### Missing features in the new API

-Compared to the old JSDOM API from v9.x and before, the new API is noticably missing the ability to control resource loads.
+Compared to the old JSDOM API from v9.x and before, the new API is noticably missing fine-grained control of resource loads.
 Previous versions of jsdom allowed you to set options that were used when making requests (both for the initial request, in the old equivalent of `JSDOM.fromURL()`, and for subresource requests).
 They also allowed you to control which subresources were requested and applied to the main document, so that you could e.g. download stylesheets but not scripts.
 Finally, they provided a customizable resource loader that let you intercept any outgoing request and fulfill it with a completely synthetic response.

 None of these features are yet in the new jsdom API, although we are hoping to add them back soon!
 This requires a decent amount of behind-the-scenes work to implement in a reasonable way, unfortunately.